It Takes a Talent Community to Raise a Team

 And yet, they did.

-That perfect candidate rejected your job offer after you exhausted time, money and resources over the course of several weeks, or even months, and you feel distraught.
+That perfect candidate rejected your job offer after you exhausted time, money and resources over the course of several weeks, or even months during the recruiting process, and you're feeling distraught.
 It’s ok, this is natural.

 But before you drown your sorrows in a pint of Haagen Dazs and start sending them creepy 3 AM text messages, remember that just because the candidate said no today doesn’t mean they’ll say no forever.
 With a well thought out talent community on your side, you’ll have the opportunity to nurture your relationship and eventually win them over when the timing is right.